jlplautz/notas-musicais/docs/docs.md

             (Pdb) error.value.args
             ("'X' is not in list",)
             (Pdb) error.value.args[0]
-            "'X' is not in list"
+            "'X' is not in list"b